Father · Son · Holy Spirit

 He Cannot Look Away from Evil

 God's justice is not the suppression of His love — it is the expression of it.
 A God who shrugs at evil is not good.
 "Righteousness and justice are the foundation of your throne" (Ps 89:14).
-The cross is where justice and love meet: God absorbs the consequence of evil into Himself so that He can be "just and the one who justifies those who have faith in Jesus" (Rom 3:26).
+The cross is where justice and love meet: God absorbs the consequence of evil into Himself so that He can be "just and the one who justifies" (Rom 3:26).

 Ps 89:14 · Rom 3:25–26 · Amos 5:24